akarve/bipsea/README.md

 ## Is the bipsea implementation correct?

 bipsea passes all BIP-32, BIP-39, and BIP-85 test vectors in all BIP-39 languages
-and its own unit tests.
-Run `make test` for details.
+plus its own unit tests.

 There is a single BIP-85 vector, which we believe to be incorrect in the spec, marked as an xfail and [filed to BIP-85](https://github.com/bitcoin/bips/pull/1600).